JupyterLab

 This is a simple guide to launch a JupyterLab instance from a GPU node.

-To execute JupyterLab instances on a GPU node you have to first create a Conda environment following these instructions.
+To execute JupyterLab instances on a GPU node you have to first create a Python virtual environment following these instructions.
+You can use Conda or one of the Python versions available in LMOD.
 Note: you only have to do this once.

 To launch your JupyterLab instance first allocate a GPU job: